ostracod/breadtext/SCRIPTING.md

 `pressKey(num)`
 `getMode()`
 `setMode(mode)`
-`getSelection()` - Returns the string highlighted in the editor.
+`getSelectionContents()`
 `getLineCount()`
-`getLine(index)` - Returns the contents of the given line.
+`getLineContents(index)`
 `getCursorCharIndex()` - Returns the selected character index within the cursor's line.
 `getCursorLineIndex()` - Returns the cursor's line index within the entire buffer.
 `setCursorPos(charIndex, lineIndex)`
-`runCommand(commandName, argList)` - Returns an output value or null.
+`runCommand(commandName, argList)` - Runs a command which the user could otherwise invoke by pressing the forward-slash key.
+Returns an output value or null.
 `notifyUser(text)` - Shows a message in the status bar.
 `promptKey()`
 `promptCharacter()` - Returns null if the user pressed a non-character key.
 `bindKey(num, callback)` - The callback function should return a boolean indicating whether to override the default action.
-`bindCommand(name, callback)` - The callback function should accept a list of arguments.
+`bindCommand(name, callback)` - Sets up a command which the user can invoke by pressing the forward-slash key.
+The callback function should accept a list of arguments.
 The callback function may return a value to be consumed by `runCommand`.

 ## Built-in Constants